 These qualities do not imply we are better than others but the burning desire within us to help our fellowman burns at a much higher degree of intensity than most.
 It is not a superficial desire, as it is a deep one.

 No man kneels at our Altar of Obligation and arises the same man.

-The oaths we have taken at that Altar of Obligation are deeply imbedded in our minds and we practice the tenets of our order towards all humankind, well after the Master has closed his lodge, while we are constantly reminded of the, “Point within a Circle.”
+The oaths we have taken at that Altar of Obligation are deeply embedded in our minds and we practice the tenets of our order towards all humankind, well after the Master has closed his lodge, while we are constantly reminded of the “Point within a Circle.”

 Each one of us, as Masons, practice our tenets, as the younger generations refer to as, “twenty-four seven.”

 We are men of strong convictions and we are not, swayed easily.